huhudev-git/tus-class/README.md

 ## Issues

 please test if the app works fine.
-If you meet any bugs or issues, please contact with developer, or file an issue please describe what operation caused the bugs.
+If you meet any bugs or issues, please contact with developer, or file an issue and describe what operation caused the bugs.

+Please file any issues, bugs, or feature requests in the [Issues](https://github.com/huhugiter/TUS_CLASS/issues).
 Thx :kissing_heart:

-Please file any issues, bugs, or feature requests in the [Issues](https://github.com/huhugiter/TUS_CLASS/issues).

 ### Known bugs / issues